coderefinery/train-the-trainer/content/future.md

 - How to give helpers and contributors more credit and visibility
 - How to promote/engage new members
 - We don't know how we should be in relation with Carpentries
 - What are we?
 Non-profit?
-Organization?
+Institution collaboration network?
 Selling services?
 - Funding and sustainability (but we have ideas: collaboration network)
 - Scalability and marketing question: How to reach more people?
   ([Research Software Hour](https://researchsoftwarehour.github.io/), Twitch, streaming-only